(Looked over and slightly edited 07/14/2022)

 Welcome back!
-Today is about battles so if you enjoy adventure, humiliation, and a bit of kindness, stay tuned 🙂
+Today is about battles.
+If you enjoy adventure, humiliation, and a bit of kindness, stay tuned 🙂

 Ch.
 8 – David’s Conquests